-At this time, available diagnostic tests (that help us know if a person has the virus that causes COVID-19) are expected to detect existing viral variants.
+At this time, available tests are expected to detect existing viral variants.
 It is very likely that these variants are more common in our communities than the number of reported cases suggest.
 This is because not all COVID-19 positive samples are tested to see what variant type they are.
 It is important now, more than ever, that we all continue following public health recommendations to prevent the spread of COVID-19.
 Public health recommendations for stopping the spread of COVID-19 will work for all COVID-19 variants.

 To learn more and help slow the spread of variants: